 ACTIONS:

-1. Assess options for collaborating with service providers to enhance internet speed, availability, and cell service coverage within the town (Selectboard)
+1. Assess options for collaborating with service providers to enhance internet speed, availability, and cell service coverage within the town (Selectboard, Administration)

 2. Continue participation in Chittenden Solid Waste District initiatives and work with the operators of the town waste facility (Selectboard)